cybersamx/go-recipes/README.md

   * [GraphQL server](graphql/server) - a simple GraphQL server using the 99designs/gqlgen package/codegen.
 * [gRPC](grpc) - a simple gRPC server-client setup.
 * [HTTP](http) - recipes for using the web.
+  * [Client](client) - a recipe that implements a simple HTTP client that sends a GET request.
   * Server
     * [JWT](http/server/jwt) - a recipe that shows the handling of simple web form submission and a simple JWT-based authentication using the `dgrijalva/jwt-go` package.
     * [HTML template](http/server/html-template) - a recipe that shows server-side http content rendering using the `html/template` package.